Timeline of the Red Sea crisis: 2025

 On 14 January, a ballistic missile launched from Yemen was intercepted by Israeli air defenses during the early morning.
 A fragment of the missile crashed into a home in Mevo Beitar, causing damage, with eleven people being wounded while running to shelters and four being treated for acute anxiety.
-The Houthis took responsibility for the attack, claiming that they had targeted the headquarters of the Israeli Defense Ministry in Tel Aviv with a hypersonic ballistic missile.
-The group later claimed to have successfully struck Israeli sites in the Tel Aviv area with UAVs and a power station in Eilat with a cruise missile.

-The Houthis on 15 January again claimed to have struck USS Harry S. Truman and the warships accompanying it in the Red Sea with several cruise missiles and UAVs.
-On 16 January, the January 2025 Gaza war ceasefire was declared by Houthi leader Abdul-Malik al-Houthi to mark Israel's failure in the Gaza Strip. al-Houthi also warned that the group would attack again in case of any breach by Israel.
+On 16 January, Houthi leader Abdul-Malik al-Houthi stated that January 2025 Gaza war ceasefire marked Israel's failure in the Gaza Strip. al-Houthi also warned that the group would attack again in case of any breach by Israel.